bookieio/Bookie/README.rst

     $ git clone git://github.com/bookieio/Bookie.git
     $ cd Bookie && make sysdeps && make install && make run
     $ google-chrome (or other browser) http://127.0.0.1:6543

+Note: If you run into problems during the `make sysdeps && make install` process, run `make clean_all` to reset the environment prior to re-running `make sysdeps && make install`.

+If you're unable to complete the install process and need additional help please feel freeo to contact us in the #bookie IRC channel on Freenode, or the mailing lists.

 Developing
 -----------